HSF/hsf.github.io/organization/_posts/2024/2024-04-25-coordination.md

     - It should have an elected chair from the ECs
     - Meets ~1/year
 - The relationship with software projects; final document still in preparation, but a number of promising lines identified
-    - HSF endorsment/recognision for community software projects
+    - HSF endorsement/recognition for community software projects
         - This is a "badge" system, with different levels
         - Projects need to be evaluated
-        - No control is ceded to the HSF - the project is owned and contolled by its developers
+        - No control is ceded to the HSF - the project is owned and controlled by its developers
         - This is just as relevant for small projects and tools as large ones (maybe even more so!)
     - HSF Projects
         - Where a project has been developed in closer association with the HSF and had direct input